Grand Challenge on Quantum Sensors for Inertial Navigation

 Overview

-This is a Horizon Europe call, specifically HORIZON-CL4-2026-04-DIGITAL-EMERGING-11, focusing on the Grand Challenge on Quantum Sensors for Inertial Navigation.
+This is a Horizon Europe call, specifically HORIZON-CL4, focusing on the Grand Challenge on Quantum Sensors for Inertial Navigation.
 It falls under the DIGITAL (HORIZON-CL4-2026-04) call and aims to achieve open strategic autonomy in digital and emerging enabling technologies.
 The action type is a HORIZON Coordination and Support Action (CSA), with a HORIZON Action Grant Budget-Based [HORIZON-AG] Model Grant Agreement (MGA).

 The call employs a single-stage deadline model.
 The planned opening date is 15 January 2026, and the deadline for submission is 15 April 2026, at 17:00:00 Brussels time.
-The total budget allocated to this topic is 2,000,000 EUR, with an indicative number of 3 grants to be awarded.
+The total budget allocated to this topic is €2,000,000, with an indicative number of 3 grants to be awarded.

 The expected outcome of this CSA is to support the development of quantum-enabled navigation systems for use in GNSS-denied or contested environments.
 This initiative is the first phase of a two-phase competitive structure, implemented in close collaboration with the European Investment Bank (EIB).